 |1.75 L (handle) = 39|

 Research proves that college students consistently overestimate the amount and frequency of alcohol consumption other students drink.
-This is true at UW-Whitewater; here are some statistics of where we stand.
+This is true at UW-Whitewater; here are some statistics of where we stand from the 2015 UW-W National College Health Assessment:

-Marijuana is the most widely used illicit drug among American college students.
-It is the dry leave, flowers, stems and seeds of the Cannabis plant.
+Marijuana (aka pot, ganga, weed, grass) is the most widely used illicit drug among American college students.
+It is the dry leaves, flowers, stems and seeds of the Cannabis plant.
 The main chemical in marijuana is THC.